-In general, it pays to be forward-thinking, Digital wallets have seen a boost recently for public health reasons: in the age of COVID-19, contactless payments are simply safer.
+In general, it pays to be forward-thinking.
 While it doesn’t pay to hop on bandwagons that your customers are ignoring, merchants should be aware of trends in the payment industry and consider the benefits of adopting new payment methods sooner rather than later.

 How Do Alternative Payment Methods Handle Disputes?

 Merchants should always research how dispute resolution is handled on any new platform they’re considering and think about how it will tie in to their existing strategy for preventing disputes and chargebacks.